 Within Franklin County, the primary mosquito borne disease that we find year after year is West Nile virus.
 We detect virus in mosquitoes every year, but recently, the number of human cases has been few.
-A less frequently reported mosquito borne disease is La Crosse encephalitis.
+A commonly reported and serious mosquito borne disease in Ohio is La Crosse encephalitis which in some years there are more human La Crosse cases than West Nile virus cases.
 Diseases such as Zika, Chikungunya, Dengue, Malaria, and Yellow Fever are not found in Ohio, but travelers can return to Franklin County after contracting the disease while visiting areas where infected mosquitoes are found, such as the Caribbean, Central America, South America, Africa and Asia.
-FCPH sets over 100 mosquito traps each week to look for the mosquito species that carry any of the diseases mentioned above.
+FCPH sets over 150 mosquito traps each week to look for the mosquito species that carry any of the diseases mentioned above.

 The most human cases reported in Ohio were 441 in 2002.
 To see the current number of human cases in Ohio, visit the Ohio Department of Health's web site.

-Franklin County Public Health’s mosquito management program sets approximately 50 gravid mosquito traps each week from mid-May to the end of September throughout the county.
+Franklin County Public Health’s mosquito management program sets approximately 65 gravid mosquito traps each week from mid-May to the end of September throughout the county.
 We trap, collect, count, identify and test mosquitoes for the presence of WNV.
-This allows us to determine disease risk and take appropriate control measures to prevent human disease (Link to our trap numbers page).
+This allows us to determine disease risk and take appropriate control measures to prevent human disease (Link to our Trap and WNV data page).

 For more information about West Nile Virus, visit these links: